segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/classic.md

 ### Alias

 You can use Alias calls to link one identity with another.
-This is an advanced method, but it is required to manage user identities correctly in *some* destinations.
+This is an advanced method, but it's required to manage user identities correctly in *some* destinations.

 In [Mixpanel](/docs/connections/destinations/catalog/mixpanel/#alias) it's used to associate an anonymous user with an identified user once they sign up.
 For [Kissmetrics](/docs/connections/destinations/catalog/kissmetrics/#alias), if your user switches IDs, you can use 'alias' to rename the 'userId'.